thomassampson/intelex_sdk/README.md

 # Returns all records from an Intelex object that the user is authorized to view
 ilx.get_records(object_name)

-# Returns all records from an Intelex object that the user is authorized to view but returns selected fields
+# Returns records from an Intelex object that the user is authorized to view based on input parameters in a dictionary
-select_list = ['RecordNumber', 'Id']
+# Currently supports select, count and pagination (You can add one or many)
+    params = {
+        'select': ['RecordNumber', 'Id'],
+        'count': True,
+        'paginate_top': 50,
+        'paginate_skip': 100
+    }

-ilx.get_records(object_name, select_list)
+ilx.get_records(object_name, params)

 # Returns an individual record from the Incidents object by referencing the UID of the record
 ilx.get_record(object_name, record_id)